ramgad/terraform_automated_test/README.md

 This profile is going to be used for creating the S3 Bucket and SNS Queue

 ### Permissions
-The assumption is that your profile with the above key has access to create the SNS, S3 bucket.
+The assumption is that your AWS profile with the above keys has access to create the SNS and S3 bucket

 ### Execution